Heavy Periods: Symptoms, Diagnosis, Causes & Treatment

 Treatment options

-Treatment for heavy periods depends on the cause of the excessive bleeding.
+The treatment for heavy menstrual bleeding depends on the underlying cause of the excessive flow, and it may include several options.